There are two ways to use the ParaMonte library from C/C++/Fortran languages on Linux operating systems (OS):

 --compiler_suiteflag on the command line.
 For example, to build the library via the Intel compilers,

-install.sh --lang LANGUAGE --build release --lib dynamic --mem heap --par none -s intelor, to build the library via the GNU compilers,
+./install.sh --lang LANGUAGE --build release --lib shared --mem heap --par none -s intelor, to build the library via the GNU compilers,

 For example, to build the ParaMonte Python library in release mode for both serial and parallel applications, try,